The Legend of Zelda: The Wind Waker: Background and setting

-According to The Legend of Zelda: Hyrule Historia, Nintendo's official Legend of Zelda chronology, The Wind Waker takes place in the "New World" timeline, one of several parallel timelines in which Zelda games are set following the events of Ocarina of Time.
-The game follows the "Adult Link" timeline, after Link, the "Hero of Time", defeats Ganon and time-travels back to his childhood.
-A crisis emerges when Ganon returns, but Link does not.
+According to The Legend of Zelda: Hyrule Historia, Nintendo's official Legend of Zelda chronology, The Wind Waker takes place in the Adult Era of the "Victorious Hero" timeline, one of several parallel timelines in which Zelda games are set following the events of Ocarina of Time.
+After Link, the Hero of Time, defeats Ganondorf and time-travels back to his childhood.
+A crisis emerges when Ganondorf returns, but Link does not.
 Centuries later, the people live on islands in the Great Sea.
 They preserve Link's story as a legend, but his kingdom's fate is unknown.
 The main character, a young boy also named Link, lives on Outset Island, where boys dress in green like the Hero of Time when they come of age.

 Plot

-While Link is celebrating his coming of age, a gigantic bird drops pirate captain Tetra into Outset Island's forest.
-Link rescues Tetra from monsters, but the bird carries off Link's sister Aryll.
+While Link is celebrating his coming of age, a gigantic bird drops the pirate captain Tetra into Outset Island's forest.
+Link rescues Tetra from monsters, but the bird carries off Link's younger sister Aryll.
 Tetra agrees to help Link find his sister, and they sail to the Forsaken Fortress, where the bird, the Helmaroc King, has been taking girls with long ears.
-Link finds Aryll and other kidnapped girls, but the Helmaroc King captures him and takes him to a man in black, who orders Link thrown into the sea.
+Link finds Aryll and other kidnapped girls, but the Helmaroc King captures him and takes him to a man in black, who orders Link throw into the sea.

-Link is rescued at Windfall Island by a sentient sailboat, the King of Red Lions, who explains that the bird's master is a returned Ganon.
+Link is rescued at Windfall Island by a sentient sailboat, the King of Red Lions, who explains that the bird's master is a returned Ganondorf.
 To defeat him, Link must find the Hero of Time's power, which requires the three Pearls of the Goddesses.
 Link finds Din's Pearl on Dragon Roost Island, home of the avian Rito and the dragon Valoo; Farore's Pearl in Forest Haven, home of the Great Deku Tree and the plant-like Koroks; and Nayru's Pearl with the water spirit Jabun on Outset Island.
 The King of Red Lions then takes Link to the Tower of the Gods, where he faces trials before descending beneath the ocean to a castle suspended in time.
-Here Link finds the Hero of Time's weapon, the Master Sword.
+Here Link finds the Hero of Time's ultimate weapon, the Master Sword.

 Link returns to the Forsaken Fortress.
-Tetra's crew arrive and rescue the girls, but Ganon easily overpowers Link and Tetra; the Master Sword has lost its power.
+Tetra's crew arrive and rescue Aryll and the girls, but Ganondorf easily overpowers Link and Tetra and the Master Sword has lost its power.
 Ganon recognizes Tetra's Triforce necklace and realizes she is the incarnation of Princess Zelda he is seeking.
-Link's Rito allies and Valoo save Link and Tetra from Ganon.
-The King of Red Lions brings the two back to the underwater realm, explaining it is the legendary kingdom of Hyrule, which the goddesses submerged long ago to contain Ganon while the people fled to the mountaintops.
-The King of Red Lions reveals himself to be Daphnes Nohansen Hyrule, the last King of Hyrule, and Tetra is his heir, Zelda, keeper of the Triforce of Wisdom.
+Link's Rito allies and Valoo save Link and Tetra from Ganondorf.
+The King of Red Lions brings the two back to the underwater realm, explaining it is the legendary kingdom of Hyrule, which the goddesses submerged long ago to contain Ganondorf while the people fled to the mountaintops.
+The King of Red Lions reveals himself to be Daphnes Nohansen Hyrule, the last King of Hyrule, and Tetra is his heir, the Princess Zelda, keeper of the Triforce of Wisdom.